-The question now is whether or not that's enough for New Orleans to believe the best is yet to come for Cousins and Davis, the alternative being letting Cousins walk to double down on the team that swept the Blazers in the first round of the playoffs and put up a good fight against the Warriors in the second round.
-The Pelicans already have around $85 million committed to Jrue Holiday, Nikola Mirotic, Solomon Hill, E'Twaun Moore and Davis for next season, limiting their options improve their roster through free agency if they do move on from Cousins.
+The question now is whether that's enough for New Orleans to believe the best is yet to come for Cousins and Davis, the alternative being letting Cousins walk to double down on the team that swept the Trail Blazers in the first round of the playoffs and put up a good fight against the Warriors in the second round.
+The Pelicans already have around $85 million committed to Davis, Holiday, Nikola Mirotic, Solomon Hill and E'Twaun Moore for next season, limiting their options improve their roster through free agency if they do move on from Cousins.

-If they don't move on from Cousins, the Pelicans can run it back with the same team that finished last season and ease him back into the rotation in the hopes that he and Davis can get it rolling again for the playoffs.
+If they keep Cousins, the Pelicans can run it back with the same team that finished last season and ease him back into the rotation in the hopes that he and Davis can get it rolling again for the playoffs.
 What remains to be seen is how much the Pelicans are willing to offer Cousins given the circumstances.

-The Cavaliers, because of LeBron James.
-Similar to Paul George, this probably isn't an option if LeBron leaves in free agency.
+The Cavaliers, because of LeBron James: This probably isn't an option if LeBron leaves in free agency.
 They would form a terrifying one-two punch, though.

 The Trail Blazers, because of similar reasons as the Wizards: Damian Lillard, CJ McCollum and Cousins would make for a dynamic trio in Portland.
 The problem is the Blazers don't have the cap space to sign Cousins as a free agent, so a sign-and-trade is the only option.